ATajadod94/ALITrack/README.md

 * Trial specific temporal ROI's ( Event based  or temporal based trial onset and offset)
 * ROI (temporal or spatial ) specific feature detection (EG: number of saccades in a specified period at a specified location)
 * Eyelink like saccade detection (EG: detecting saccades using the eyelinkmethod after cleaning the data)

-In development features: these features have either not been tested yet or have not been fully implemented.
-However, they are expected to be fully functional in the immediate future and can be used as-is for the sample data used in development.

 * Entropy 1,2 measures
 * Recurrence measures

 Next steps:

-* Testing the package on more and more EDF data to encounter potential errors
-* (?)
+In development features: these features have either not been tested yet or have not been fully implemented.
+However, they are expected to be fully functional in the immediate future and can be used as-is for the sample data used in development.

+Machine learning.

 ## Getting Started

 Download the repo and add it to your matlab path.
-Check example.m for sample usage of the repo.
+Check Demo folder for sample usage.

 ### Prerequisites